callysto/training-manual-live/troubleshooting.md

 ---

 If only one of multiple widgets is working check if they are both pushing data to the same `svg` object.
 This can be caused by Javascript loading that is not protected by a function.
-This results in consistent name spacing between the files being over written by the _last_ declaration.
-Developers to need to wrap animations like this in functions, or they need to be aware that variable declarations _are not safe_ between files once they are loaded into Jupyter.
+This results in consistent name spacing between the files being overwritten by the _last_ declaration.
+Developers need to wrap animations like this in functions, or they need to be aware that variable declarations _are not safe_ between files once they are loaded into Jupyter.

 ---